hbamov/landing-page/README.md

+App which demonstrates use of typescript for a web app.
+The app itself is a landing page for a generic company website

 Getting Started
 ---------------
 1. In the terminal enter the command `npm install -g grunt-cli` to install the [Grunt](https://gruntjs.com/) task runner globally.